dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Groups/Algebraic_Groups.md

 A similar formula will hold in this case: we will get either induced modules or zero, depending on the dominance of the weights.
 This will lead into the Lusztig conjectures.

+# Wednesday, October 28

+## Review of Last Time

+Suppose we have two weights in the same facet, i.e. they're in the same stabilizer under the action of the affine Weyl group